kito129/betfairHitoricalRawDataConversion/README.md

 ### Improve runner info and odds information

-Now the object is complete, it's the time to improve runners data based on odds information.
+Now the object is complete, it's the time to improve runners metadata based on odd information.

 ```python
     # update updates with odds for the status
     mainMarket.updateRunnersStats(status)
 ```

-With this code i save this info about the runners
+With this code we save this info about the runners

 * runners['inPlayOdds']: the first odds (ltp values) after the market is inPlay (first runners odds after openDate time)
 * runners['inPlayIndex']: the first odds (ltp values) after the market is inPlay (the index in odds array)
 * runners['inPlayTime']: the first odds timestamp (ltp values) after the market is inPlay (the first timestamp for this runner after openDate )
-* runners['lengthOdds']: the total lenght of the odds array
-* runners['lengthOddsPrematch']: the total lenght of the odds before the openDate
-* runners['lengthOddsInPlay']: the total lenght of the odds from the openDate to the market CLOSE
 * runners['closedOdds']: the last odds (ltp values) for the runner
 * runners['avgPrematch']: the average odds before openDate
 * runners['maxPrematch']: the max odds reached (ltp values) by the runner before the openDate time
 * runners['minPrematch']: the min odds reached (ltp values) by the runner before the openDate time
 * runners['maxInPlay']: the max odds reached (ltp values) by the runner after the openDate time
 * runners['minInPlay']: the min odds reached (ltp values) by the runner after the openDate time
+* runners['lengthOdds']: the total lenght of the odds array
+* runners['lengthOddsPrematch']: the total lenght of the odds before the openDate
+* runners['lengthOddsInPlay']: the total lenght of the odds from the openDate to the market CLOSE
 ### Volume  info for ADVANCED

-if status == 'ADVANCED': // only for advanced data
+if status == 'ADVANCED':

 * runners['tradedVolume']: the total traded volume on this runner (should be the last chronological "tv" volume)
 * runners['preMatchVolume']: the total traded volume on this runner before the open date